LearnWeb3DAO/BasicFrontEndTutorial/README.md

 ### Create a Basic Smart Contract

-Now it is time to create a solidity smart contract.
+Now it's time to create a Solidity smart contract.

 1. You can use any editor you like to make the contract.
 For this tutorial we recommend the online IDE [Remix](https://remix.ethereum.org)
-   - Never used remix before?
+   - Never used Remix before?
 Checkout [This video](https://www.youtube.com/watch?v=pdJttvcAV1c)
 2. Go to [Remix](https://remix.ethereum.org)
 3. Check out the "Solidity Compiler", and "Deploy and Run Transactions" tabs.
 If they are not present, enable them in the plugin manager
 4. Create a new solidity file in remix, named `mood.sol`